Class Search Results

 • Location: Water Street Glassworks, 140 Water St., Benton Harbor

-Glass blowing- here students will learn the fundamentals of glassblowing through shaping and blowing glass as well as glass casting using sand and found objects.
-Students will finish this class with 2 “blown glass” pieces and multiple casted pieces.
+Students will learn the process of blown and cast glass in our Glassblowing studio.
+The students will learn the fundamentals of glassblowing through shaping and blowing glass as well as glass casting using sand and found objects.
+Students will finish this class with 2 “blown glass” pieces and multiple casted pieces and some solid pieces.
+No experience necessary.

 *Please note: it is important to make as informed a decision as possible when choosing your student's Community Resource classes.
 Most locations will allow a student to drop a class after one meeting, at no charge if it wasn't a good fit for the student, but not all.
 Some classes plan ahead based on the number that have signed up and have purchased materials, hired teachers, etc. and there might be a fee for class time or materials given to the student if the student drops after one or two meetings.
 The school cannot pay for classes that students do not complete, so choose wisely; if you do not take the class off of your student's schedule by the deadline, you may be asked to pay for the class time incurred prior to dropping the class.